vedph/cod-layout-view/README.md

 Codicological layout formulas services and view web component in a framework-independent Typescript library.
 This library contains services and models representing manuscript layout formulas, and is a generalization inspired by [Cadmus codicology layout formulas](https://github.com/vedph/cadmus-codicology-shell/blob/master/projects/myrmidon/cadmus-codicology-ui/src/lib/services/cod-layout.service.ts).

-Such formulas are text strings which represent in a compact way the size and gridlines of a manuscript page.
-We give a list of vertical gridlines, with the span between each of them, from top to bottom; and a list of horizontal gridlines, with the span between each of them, from left to right.
-Once we virtually draw these lines, we get a grid which defines the various layout areas.
+Formulas are text strings which represent in a compact way the size and gridlines of a manuscript page.

+In this general model, we have a list of vertical _gridlines_, with the span between each of them, from top to bottom; and a list of horizontal gridlines, with the span between each of them, from left to right.

+Once we virtually draw these lines, we get a grid which defines layout _areas_.
 A specific label tags those areas designed to contain text.
 Other areas are used for empty areas like margins, or for areas designed for special purposes, like holding initials.

 This library provides: